 Bradford in Orange County, Vermont — The American Northeast (New England)

 Location.
-44° 0.013′ N, 72° 7.425′ W. Marker is in Bradford, Vermont, in Orange County.
-Marker is at the intersection of North Main Street (U.S. 5) and Wrights Avenue, on the right when traveling south on North Main Street Touch for map.
-Marker is at or near this postal address: 30 North Main Street, Bradford VT 05033, United States of America.
+43° 59.55′ N, 72° 7.71′ W. Marker is in Bradford, Vermont, in Orange County.
+Marker is on Main Street (U.S. 5) 0.1 miles south of Bank Street, on the right when traveling south.
+Marker is located in a park across from the Bradford Mill building (which houses a restaurant and pub).
+Touch for map.
+Marker is in this post office area: Bradford VT 05033, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Rear Admiral Charles Edgar Clark U.S.N. (approx. half a mile away); Bradford (approx. 0.6 miles away); a different marker also named Bradford (approx. 1.1 miles away); Haverhill Corner Historic District (approx. 3.8 miles away in New Hampshire); The Bedell Bridge (approx. 4 miles away in New Hampshire); General Jacob Bayley (approx. 6.3 miles away); Jacob Bayley (approx. 6.4 miles away); Nathaniel Niles (approx. 6.4 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Rear Admiral Charles Edgar Clark U.S.N. (within shouting distance of this marker); Hooker Family House (approx. 0.6 miles away); a different marker also named Bradford (approx. 1.7 miles away); Haverhill Corner Historic District (approx. 4.3 miles The Bedell Bridge (approx. 4½ miles away in New Hampshire); Nathaniel Niles (approx. 5.9 miles away); Samuel Morey (approx. 6 miles away); The Ridge (approx. 6 miles away in New Hampshire).
 Touch for a list and map of all markers in Bradford.

 Credits.
 This page was last revised on August 29, 2017.
-This page originally submitted on August 29, 2017, by Kevin Craft of Bedford, Quebec.
-This page has been viewed 121 times since then and 23 times this year.
-Photos: 1, 2, 3. submitted on August 29, 2017, by Kevin Craft of Bedford, Quebec.
+This page originally submitted on June 10, 2013, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 448 times since then and 20 times this year.
+Photos: 1, 2. submitted on August 29, 2017, by Kevin Craft of Bedford, Quebec.
+3, 4. submitted on June 10, 2013, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.